 Capital Gains Tax is payable on the sale or transfer of qualifying assets.
 Rates are in line with savings income tax rules.
 Liability depends on which asset sales qualify and which don’t.
 Exemptions are available according to each individual’s circumstances.

 Expats in Spain are also eligible to pay property taxes.
 Spanish VAT (IVA), document fees, and sales transfer taxes (similar to UK stamp duty) are payable.
 The rates vary according to what type of property is purchased, the value, and the region.
 Additionally, everyone pays a local property tax similar to the UK’s council tax.

 Inheritance Tax in Spain

-Spanish inheritance tax was reformed in April 2019.
+The government reformed Spanish inheritance tax in April 2019.
 Several regions in Spain have introduced a discount of 99% on inheritance and gift tax liabilities.
 There is a €1m tax-free exemption which means that anyone inheriting less than €1m will pay zero Spanish inheritance tax.
 Inheritances over €1m will only be taxed at a nominal 1% rate.
 Similarly, no charge will be payable on gifts, which compares highly favourably with the previous complex and penal system.

 As with most country’s tax systems, assessing liabilities and claiming allowances can be a complicated procedure.
 In addition to using a financial adviser in Spain, we recommend consulting a qualified accountant.